philipwalton/blog/_articles/stopping-event-propagation-breaks-the-web.md

 The above handler listens for clicks on the document and checks to see if the event target is `#menucontainer` or has `#menucontainer` as a parent.
 If it doesn't, you know the click originated from outside of `#menucontainer`, and you can hide the menus if they're visible.

 I'm sure some readers will notice that this solution requires a bit more DOM traversal than the original.
 Though, hopefully, I've convinced you that the benefits of this approach far outweigh the costs of such a small performance hit.
-I will gladly trade a few microseconds of DOM lookup today if it lowers the likelihood of spending a few hours tracking down bugs in the future.
+I would gladly trade a few microseconds of DOM lookup today if it lowers the likelihood of spending a few hours tracking down bugs in the future.

 ### Default Prevented?